jb753/turbigen/doc/index.rst

 User manual
 ===========
 ..
-Two trees, for one depth each.
+Several trees, for one depth each.
 The schema reference is a section per top-level key, so the input file format is worth three levels: a reader looking for `mesh:` finds it in the sidebar rather than by scrolling.
-The pages below it are worth two, because `usage` grows a "Positional Arguments" and a "Named Arguments" heading for every command it documents, and fourteen of those in the sidebar bury everything else.
+The two API pages are worth three for the same reason, to list the methods of the class each documents.
+But `usage` is worth only two, because it grows a "Positional Arguments" and a "Named Arguments" heading for every command it documents, and fourteen of those in the sidebar bury everything else.

 .. toctree::
    :maxdepth: 3